-Climatic Hazards, Health Risk and Response in Developing Countries
+Climatic Hazards, Health Risk and Response

-Project Status: Completed 2007
+Project Status: Completed

 The aim of this ESRC Research Fellowship programme was to advance a social science of hazards and health, geared to enhancing understanding of how people and institutions in developing countries respond to the health risks posed by extreme climatic events.
-Weather extremes leading to hazard events such as floods, windstorms and drought affect much of the globe, and in many regions their intensity has been predicted to increase as a result of climate change.
+Weather extremes leading to hazard events such as floods, windstorms and droughts affect much of the globe, and in many regions, their intensity has been predicted to increase as a result of climate change.
 When such hazards strike, threats to human health are commonly among the most immediate and urgent concerns, especially in many low-income countries where individual and collective poverty may exacerbate human vulnerability (both exposure and susceptibility) to health impacts through a complex set of epidemiological and behavioural pathways.
-This research examined how people and institutions perceive, cope with and adapt to the health risks, and the conditions, processes and differential capacities that shape responses to them.
+This research examines how people and institutions perceive, cope with and adapt to the health risks, and the conditions, processes and differential capacities that shape responses to them.

-The research also underlined that constraints on ability to take action were also strongly shaped by perceptions and attitudes, including social and cultural representations of risk.
-Health promotion in relation to hazards is likely to be of continuing importance as an institutional intervention, but it must take on board all the points made above if it is to be meaningful, accessible and effectively applied.
+The research also underlined that constraints on ability to take action we also strongly shaped by perceptions and attitudes, including social and cultural representations of risk.
+Health promotion in relation to hazards is likely to be of continuing important as an institutional intervention, but it must take on board all the points made above if it is to be meaningful, accessible and effectively applied.
 Fostering a preventive as opposed to reactive approach is likely to be a major challenge, but one increasingly important in the context of climate change.
-It requires an emphasis on building local-level capacities in tandem with strategic actions at higher levels.
+It requires an emphasis on building local-level capacities in tandem with strategic action at higher levels.
 Given its dependence on support services, the health sector may also need to take a more central role in cross-sectoral coordination for hazard management, disaster risk reduction and climate change adaptation.

-Centre for Research on Social Development & Poverty Reduction (CRSDPR), University of Social Sciences & Humanities, HCMC, Vietnam.
+Centre for Research on Social Development & Poverty Reduction (CRSDPR), University of Social Sciences & Humanities, HCMC, Vietnam

 Viet Nam Red Cross Society (VNRC), Hanoi, Vietnam